driehuis/rudder-contrib-backup/README.md

 ## Testing for compatability ##

 The scripts have been tested on Ubuntu bionic.
-The minimum OS requirement is a find(1) that supports `-mmin` and `-delete`.
+The minimum OS requirement is a find(1) that supports `-mmin` and `-delete`, and a fairly modern tar.
 This should be no problem on any currently supported OS release.
 Let me know if you require support for older versions of find and I'll try to find a solution.
-The author has not personally tested the support of Redhat flavors.
+The author has not personally tested the Redhat flavors.
 To test, run the backup script as root:

 ````